AAStarCommunity/AAStar-Infra-Docs/research/SuperPaymaster-A-Low-Cost-Ethereum-Gas-Payment-System.md

-# SuperPaymaster: A Low-Cost Ethereum Gas Payment System Based on ERC4337 and Account Abstraction
+# SuperPaymaster: A Decentralized Ethereum Gas Payment System Based on ERC4337 and Account Abstraction

 ## Highlights